OM-2010

 • Leo Obrst, The MITRE Corporation, USA

-• Yefei Peng, Yahoo Labs, USA
+• Yefei Peng, Google, USA

 • Erhard Rahm, University of Leipzig, Germany